nonarkitten/pseudo-jit/README.md

 - based on EEPROM settings, initialize PJIT cache and opcode jump tables (to-do)
 - finally, start PJIT

-I can happily say this is complete and working well.
 Right now the bootloader is home to PJIT, mcl68k and a copy of tinyBASIC and we're still only at 100kB.
 We'll probably be removing mcl68k once PJIT is more stable which will clear up around 20kB for 680x0 opcodes.

 ## Building